 French press is an elegant and simple way to get a full-flavored cup of coffee.
 This brewing method has a few essential tricks you may already know.
-Using the right grind size and the brewing time will help you achieve better results, but one question stays unclear - How much coffee and water do I need?
+Using the right grind size and the brewing time will help you achieve better results, but one question is asked more often than others — How much coffee do you put in a French press?

 The right French press coffee to water ratio is one of those simple but important points you don’t want to underestimate.
 That’s why we have created a calculator that will help you adjust coffee and water proportions to your taste and press size, but if you want an evergreen solution, simply use the standard ratio.